Classical Drama and Theatre

 I. Post-Post-Classical Theatre, or The End of Greek Theatre

 Other forces were at work as well, changing the cultural landscape.
 The rich, for example, tended to see play production as no longer a necessary and valuable benefaction for their community or a source of public acclaim, making it harder and harder to find a choregos to sponsor shows at the Dionysia.
-By the end of the fourth century, the burden of financing theatre was shifted into the hands of the city itself which started to finance productions out of the public coffer.
-Later, an official called an agonothetes ("public official [-thetes] in charge of dramatic contests [agono-]") oversaw the distribution of municipal funds for the presentation of plays at various festivals sponsoring dramatic competitions.
+By the end of the fourth century, the burden of financing theatre was shifted into the hands of the city of Athens itself which started to finance productions out of the public coffer.
+Later, an official called an agonothetes ("public official [-thetes] in charge of dramatic contests [agono-]") oversaw the distribution of municipal funds for the presentation of plays at various festivals that sponsored dramatic competitions.
 The result was that theatre people, like so many others in their age, were now dependent on government financing.

 A. Actors and Acting

-But if playwrights and technicians were standing in line for handouts, actors were most certainly not.
+But if playwrights and technicians were standing in line for handouts, actors most certainly were not.
 Mega-stars like Polus, Neoptolemus and Theodorus, the diadochoi of classical theatre, could command huge sums just for appearing on stage and bringing to life the grand old classics of tragedy.
-Ever more as time went on, it was not new works that audiences demanded; instead, they sought the refuge of dramatic glories past.
+Ever more as time went on, it was not new works that audiences demanded; instead, they sought the refuge of dramatic glories from the past.
 It was this age, remember, that inscribed the Parian Marble recalling Athens' triumphs in politics and theatre centuries prior, with remarkably little to say about the world that carved this stone.
 Whereas most people see their own times as vitally important, it's as if the Greeks of the Hellenistic Age saw history in more vivid detail than their own lives.

 Actors also toured almost constantly throughout the ancient world and more than once were enlisted as ambassadors to foreign countries, not only because actors could travel with immunity between hostile lands but they also made attractive representatives since they were well-known and respected artists.
 Moreover, after his official duties were done, at least one actor-ambassador was asked to give a command performance to boost his nation's interests—his own as well, no doubt.
 Thus, just as with opera today, performers reigned supreme and the creators who composed the vehicles carrying them to glory were, if greatly respected, largely dead.

-Handling the arrangements and travel for stars of this calibre was no simple business, so eventually the theatre community unionized.
+Handling the arrangements and travel for stars of this caliber was no simple business, so eventually the theatre community unionized.
 By 275 BCE a guild was formed called The Artists of Dionysus, which oversaw booking, scheduling, and travel arrangements for actors on tour.
 It also included other kinds of professionals involved in theatre work: costumers, musicians, chorus members and so on.

 Here, one aspect of classical drama fortuitously came into play.
 The "three-actor rule," which had developed in Greek drama for other reasons, called for minimal casting which made touring much more practicable.
 Traveling with only three actors who could perform an entire play—or more likely a whole menu of dramas—was surely far more manageable than carting around the entire cast of a single play, the way tours are done today.
 Evidence from both inscriptions and art work supports this assumption.
 It shows that actors by as early as the late fifth century were already touring in groups of three accompanied, no doubt, by a small technical support staff.

 The fact that later drama replaced choral odes with embolima, in fact, aided the process.
-When song and show no longer have to cohere, the local performers and the visiting stars are not obliged to interact either in rehearsal or performance.
-That means a traveling troupe of acclaimed comedians could bring in Menander while some local chorus sang a medley of favorite showtunes, and the disjunction would be perfectly tolerable—some might even have enjoyed it—all the same, there had to be songs, of course, not only because the Greek audience loved musical performance but because the choral interludes gave the headliners a needed respite mid-performance, along with the opportunity to change mask and costume.
+When song and show no longer had to cohere, the local performers and the visiting stars were not obliged to interact either in rehearsal or performance.
+That meant a traveling troupe of acclaimed comedians could bring in Menander while some local chorus sang a medley of favorite showtunes, and the disjunction would be perfectly tolerable—some might even have enjoyed it—all the same, there had to be songs, of course, not only because the Greek audience loved musical performance but because the choral interludes gave the headliners a needed respite mid-performance, along with the opportunity to change mask and costume.
 It was a perfect balance: local glee clubs got the spotlight for a moment, while the distinguished artists-in-residence remained where they should be, at the center of attention.

 Therefore it is possible—and the possibility must be explored, if only to be dismissed—that the classical tragedies as they have been handed down to us were, in fact, given the form in which we have them now during the post-classical period.
 This includes not only the restriction to three speaking actors and the use of embolima but also the addition of expository information to make the tragedies more easily comprehensible to those unfamiliar with Greek myth and culture.
 Indeed, all extant tragedies function as self-contained dramatic units in which no real awareness of Greek mythology is required to follow the story, because the plays themselves lay out all necessary features of the plot.
 The possibility exists, then, that actors in the Post-Classical Age added this exposition (the background of a dramatic plot) when they were touring abroad and needed to inform their barbarian viewers about the distinctly Greek tales driving the vast majority of fifth-century tragedy.